-The school principal is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
+The school counselor is available on campus one day per week to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
 A student who wishes to meet with the school principal should make an appointment.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school principal for a list of resources that may be of assistance.